tmyers273/vuex-helpers/readme.md

 * `http` axios object
 * `default` is the object to use when creating a new object.
 This serves as the starting point in forms and allows you to provide default values
+* `getResponseData` method to return JSON object from response
 * `create.url` is the url to `POST` to when creating
 * `edit.url` is the url to `POST` to when editing
 * `destroy.url` is the url to `POST` to when deleting